 Time to Make the Donuts...

 There are two things us north-easterners have come to depend on, and one of them just left carpeted us with 30 inches of snow after a week of 60-degree temperatures.
-But if the uncertainty of our weather is one thing we can depend on, the other would have to be the absolute certitude that you will find a Dunkin' Donuts every half mile down any road you happen to be on.
+But if the total undependability of our weather is one thing we can depend on, the other would have to be the absolute certitude that you will find a Dunkin' Donuts every mile down any road you happen to be on.
+"If you miss the Dunkies... you don't even hafta banga U, theh's anothah one comin' up heeah on the right."
+(And they beat the hell out of Starbucks, so why the hell not?)
 I am just lucky enough to live in the capital of the Dunkin' empire itself, with two within a stone's throw of my house, so I grew up on donuts and munchkins.
+Ahma New Englandah bawn and bred.

 So here's the reason why these Fred the Baker ads ran for so many years: we are Fred, and he is us.
 Most of us have to get out bed in the morning, slap ourselves in the face in the mirror, jump in the car, and go toil out there in the world to make a living every day.
 You see?
 We all got donuts to make.
 But it's not all gloom, because sometimes we're also the people putting in the order for the box of twelves, trying to play a good game of mix-and-match for optimum variety... cream-filled, jelly-filled, chocolate covered...etc, chased down with one of those big boxes of Munchkins.
 And so we know that in some odd way it's worth it if we find any way we can to enjoy ourselves while we're doing the slog, just like Fred.
 Or we don't, and we quit and go work at the BK ball pit.